renero/causal-graph/README.md

 [![Documentation](https://img.shields.io/badge/docs-GitHub%20Pages-blue.svg)](https://renero.github.io/causalgraph/)

-# causalexplain - A library to infer causal-effect relationships from tabular data
+# CausalExplain - A library to infer causal-effect relationships from tabular data

-'**causalexplain**' is a library that implements methods to extract the causal graph, from tabular data, specifically the **ReX** method, and other compared methods like GES, PC, FCI, LiNGAM, CAM, and NOTEARS.
+'**CausalExplain**' is a library that implements methods to extract the causal graph, from tabular data, specifically the **ReX** method, and other compared methods like GES, PC, FCI, LiNGAM, CAM, and NOTEARS.

+This repository contains the implementation of **ReX** and all necessary tools to reproduce the results presented in our accompanying paper. **ReX** supports diverse data generation processes, including non-linear and additive noise models, and has demonstrated robust performance on synthetic and real-world datasets.

+## About **ReX**

 **ReX** is a causal discovery method that leverages machine learning (ML) models coupled with explainability techniques, specifically Shapley values, to